Jake Plummer: Relationship with Pat Tillman

-Plummer was a teammate with safety Pat Tillman, at both Arizona State and the Arizona Cardinals, and the two became close friends.
+Plummer was a teammate of Pat Tillman, a safety, at both Arizona State and the Arizona Cardinals and the two were close friends.
 After the 2001 season, while Plummer was still with the Cardinals, Tillman joined the U.S. Army Rangers in response to 9/11.
 During leave in January 2004, the two showed up unannounced at a handball tournament in Seattle in support of Jake's brother, Eric.

-Following Tillman's death in Afghanistan on April 22, 2004, all NFL players wore a memorial decal on their helmets on September 24 in honor of Tillman and the Cardinals continued to wear this decal throughout the 2004 season.
-Plummer, who by this point was with the Broncos, also requested to wear the decal for the entire season, but the NFL turned him down because his helmet would not be uniform with the rest of his team.
-For the 2005 season Plummer grew an untrimmed, full beard and wore his hair long in honor of Tillman, who had worn such a style in the NFL before cutting his hair and shaving off his beard to fit military uniform guidelines.
-Plummer delivered Tillman's funeral eulogy in a suit and flip-flops in honor of his friend's trademark style.
+After Tillman's death in Afghanistan on April 22, 2004, all NFL players wore a memorial decal on their helmets on September 24 in honor of Tillman and the Cardinals continued to wear this decal throughout the 2004 season.
+Plummer by this point was with the Broncos, requested to wear the decal for the entire season, but the NFL turned him down because his helmet would not be the same as the rest of his team.
+For the 2005 season Plummer grew an untrimmed, full beard and wore his hair long in honor of Tillman, who had worn that style in the NFL before he cut his hair and shaved off his beard in accordance with military uniform regulations.
+Plummer gave Tillman's funeral eulogy in a suit and flip-flops in honor of his friend's trademark style.

 Medical cannabis advocacy

 Plummer uses cannabidiol (CBD) to treat the pain, inflammation, and headaches that he has experienced as a result of his years playing football.
-Plummer says his condition improved so much after he started taking CBD that he considered a return to the NFL, almost a decade after retiring.
-Plummer has served as a spokesperson for CW Botanicals, a company that manufactures CBD products.
+He says that his condition improved so much after he started taking CBD that he considered a return to the NFL, almost a decade after retiring.
+He has served as a spokesperson for CW Botanicals, a company which manufactures CBD products.
 He has also helped raise funds for cannabinoid research.

-In November 2016, Plummer was among the signatories of an open letter addressed to the NFL, urging a change in the league's policy towards cannabis.
-The letter was penned by Doctors for Cannabis Regulation and signed by several other NFL players.
-Plummer is also a member of the Doctors for Cannabis Regulation NFL steering committee.
+In November 2016, Plummer was one of the signatories of an open letter addressed to the NFL, urging a change in the league's policy towards cannabis.
+Doctors for Cannabis Regulation wrote the letter and it was signed by several NFL players.
+He is also a member of the Doctors for Cannabis Regulation NFL steering committee.